skay1994/core-i18n/README.md

 - Translations:Add(key, value, handler): Add translation to specific key.
     - key (string): Key to translate
     - value (string): New value to translate
-    - handler (function) (default: nil): Function to run after apply the translate, Ex: Using for reposition the component for better show this text on interface
+    - handler (function) (default: nil): Function to run after apply the translation, Ex: Using for reposition the component for better show this text on interface
+      - The handler only execute if existing a component
+      - This handler has this parameters: (component, trans, id, defaultPosition)
+        - component: The component that will receive the translation
+        - translationString: the string already translated
+        - id: The key string used for the translation
+        - defaultPosition: The default component position for this translation string

 # How to use